rnzsgh/documentdb-queue/README.md

 This uses the [MongoDB Go Driver](https://github.com/mongodb/mongo-go-driver) which at the time this was written is currently a [beta release](https://github.com/mongodb/mongo-go-driver/releases/tag/v0.3.0).

+This library has not been run in production and is not ready for prime time.
+There are bugs and logic errors that will cause production issues, so please only use as a reference.

 ## Requirements

 This has only been tested on [Go 1.11](https://golang.org/doc/go1.11) with MongoDB 3.6.9 (for local development) and docdb3.6 (cloud).